-only_nodes_with_inputs(inputs: str) → PipelineML
+only_nodes_with_inputs(inputs; str) → kedro_mlflow.pipeline.pipeline_ml.PipelineML

 Create a new Pipeline object with the nodes which depend directly on the provided inputs.
 If provided a name, but no format, for a transcoded input, it includes all the nodes that use inputs with that name, otherwise it matches to the fully-qualified name only (i.e. name@format).